October 2022 Cerebellum update:

-It's been a long year with major changes to the way that I live my daily life.
+It's been a long couple of years with major changes to the way that I live my daily life.

 If anyone would like to help pay for medical bills that aren't covered by insurance, you can donate through PAYPAL THANK YOU so much!